Basics of Discounted Cash Flow

 You can use Excel to run a sensitivity analysis.
 Sensitivity analysis lets you see how different values for one independent variable can affect a dependent variable.

-Here’s an example of a sensitivity analysis in Excel:
+Here’s an example of a sensitivity analysis using a discounted cash flow valuation model in Excel:

 The Discounted Cash Flow model can be a very helpful tool for those working in the financial industry, as well as the small business owner.
 But there are limitations with the model to consider.